Facepunch/sbox-juicebox-api/README.md

 } );
 ```

 This would display "Hello World" for all players.

-TODO: Make a dev web page which allows designing and previewing the display models
+There is a [designer UI](https://juicebox.facepunch.com/designer/) available to help you build displays with a live preview.

 The session can be closed by disposing it.
 This is important because it will inform all players on the web client that the session is no longer active - and it cleans up resources in S&box:
 ```cs